KyleJamesKilty/OptionGreeksVisualized/README.md

 ## How to get this program running
 1.Download Anaconda (https://www.anaconda.com/products/distribution)
 2.Open the Spyder development environment that comes installed with Anaconda.
 3.Install Yfinance package.
-Using "pip install finance" in console.
+Using "pip install yfinance" in console.
 4.Open the file or paste it into Spyder.
 Make sure it is saved with the .py extension.
 5.Press Run.